-The decision to undergo nose reshaping surgery is often very personal.
+The decision to undergo nose reshaping surgery, also known as rhinoplasty, is often very personal.
 We understand that may be the case and we are here to help you make decisions to look your best.
 It’s our goal to avoid the “operated” look; instead, we want to sculpt your nose, so it creates a harmonious appearance that’s complementary to all of your facial features.
 We will use computer imaging to give you an idea of what may be possible.

 Nose surgery is typically performed for cosmetic reasons, but it can also be done to enhance nasal function.
 Rhinoplasty can be used to alter nasal bone, cartilage, and skin.
 Sometimes all three are modified in a single procedure.
 Dr. J Randall Jordan, a double board-certified facial plastic surgeon, has honed his skills and expertise to adjust the size, shape, and overall proportions of the nose while maintaining a completely natural look.